Fannon/mobo/examples/init/settings.md

 ## settings.json documentation
-> Read this file online at GitHub: [form/README.md](https://github.com/Fannon/mobo/blob/master/examples/settings.md)
+ > Read the latest version [online at GitHub](https://github.com/Fannon/mobo/blob/master/examples/init/settings.md).

 This file documents all available options for the settings.json and their defaults.